Current Research Team

 Sophia Boutilier

-Sophia Boutilier is a PhD Candidate in the Department of Sociology at Stony Brook University.
+Sophia Boutilier was a PhD Candidate in the Department of Sociology at Stony Brook University.
 Her research conceptualizes solidarity from a position of privilege, investigating how privileged actors confront their complicity with oppression.
 This model foregrounds how emotions motivate behaviors and can - but do not necessarily - spur critical reflection.
-Her current project applies the model to international development workers, documenting how they navigate dilemmas of solidarity in a global context.
+Her project applied the model to international development workers, documenting how they navigate dilemmas of solidarity in a global context.
 Sophia also researches sexual violence in collaboration with Shift: the Project to End Domestic Violence at the University of Calgary, Canada.

 |